NullSystemWorks/mtadayz/readme.txt

 Q: There is a question I have that does not appear in the FAQ!
 A: You can ask it on our forums or join discord!

+## Warnings/Errors FAQ ##

+Q: WARNING: DayZ\handlers\players\server\backpack_player.lua:17: Bad argument @ 'destroyElement' [Expected element at argument 1]
+A: Happens when a player logs out and his element is destroyed.
+You can safely ignore it.

+Q: WARNING: DayZ\handlers\vehicles\server\actions_vehicles.lua:264: Bad argument @ 'getElementData' [Expected element at argument 1, got boolean]  [DUP x63]
+   ERROR: DayZ\handlers\vehicles\server\actions_vehicles.lua:264: attempt to index a boolean value  [DUP x63]
+A: Happens when the script tries to respawn a vehicle that exploded, but since it has no respawning coordinates associated with it, it throws out that kind of error/warning.
+Usually happens when someone adds his own vehicles, but does so improperly.